open-simulation-platform/open-simulation-platform.github.io/cosim-demo-app/user-guide.md

 Multiple servers can be started on the same PC, but remember to use unique port numbers for each one.
 Please also check that this port matches the one(s) used in the configuration file.

-Steps to run the cosim demo application with fmu-proxy:
+Steps to run the _cosim demo app_ with fmu-proxy:
 1. Execute "run-fmuproxy.cmd" to start the fmu-proxy server.
-2. Start the cosim demo application.
+2. Start the _cosim demo app_.
 3. Load the configuration for DP-ship available under the fmu-proxy folder.

-The image below shows the models loaded in the cosim demo application after they were loaded by the fmu-proxy server.
+The image below shows the models loaded in the _cosim demo app_ after they were loaded by the fmu-proxy server.

 ![foo](/assets/img/UserguideFig11.png "Simulation models loaded through fmu-proxy")